grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -validation.cost-attribution-labels
 [cost_attribution_labels: <string> | default = ""]

+# (experimental) Maximum number of cost attribution labels allowed per user.
+0
+# to disable.
+# CLI flag: -validation.max-cost-attribution-labels-per-user
+[max_cost_attribution_labels_per_user: <int> | default = 2]

 # (experimental) Maximum cardinality of cost attribution labels allowed per
 # user.
 # CLI flag: -validation.max-cost-attribution-cardinality-per-user
 [max_cost_attribution_cardinality_per_user: <int> | default = 10000]

+# (experimental) Cooldown period for cost attribution labels.
+This specifies how
+# long the cost attribution tracker remains in overflow before attempting a
+# reset.
+If the tracker is still in overflow after this period, the cooldown
+# will be extended.
+Set to 0 to disable the cooldown period.
+# CLI flag: -validation.cost-attribution-cooldown
+[cost_attribution_cooldown: <duration> | default = 0s]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed.